 The Company's Specialty Chemicals and Materials Group develops new and improved products and processes and greater operating efficiencies through Company-sponsored research and technical service activities including those initiated in response to customer requests.
-Expenditures by the Company for such activities are shown on page F-1 of this Report.
+Expenditures by the Company for such activities are shown on page 25 of the Annual Report which is incorporated herein by reference.